Skip to main content

 • Sending notifications to several recipients

-Common tool types
+Common action types

 CategoryExamplesTypical use